lukedegruchy/ceylon-chayote/README.md

 - 0.0.3:  Helper functions for equals() and hash
 - 0.0.4:  Functions to translate Integers into Sequences of Bytes and move unit tests to separate source folder
 - 0.0.5:  Refactor module to herd.chayote to simplify project structure and to qualify for Herd module inclusion according to required criteria.
 - 0.0.6:  Functions to left and right bit rotate on Integers.
 Add properly formatted module, package, and function documentation.
+- 0.0.7:  Fix bug with integerToBytes not returning correct results on JavaScript.
+Fix bug with formatAndPadAsBits and formatAndPadAsHex not returning correct results in JavaScript.
+Add helpString as a string(toString()) helper method.
+Fix documentation.